rticommunity/rticonnextdds-connector-py/docs/features.rst

              </property>
             </datawriter_qos>

-        The value *4096* is a threshold that indicates *RTI Connext DDS* to allocate memory dynamically for data samples that exceed that size.
+        The value *4096* is a threshold that indicates *Connext DDS* should allocate memory dynamically for data samples that exceed that size.
 For samples below that threshold, memory comes from pre-allocated buffers.